LoganKaminerRouse/asdf/README.md

 - Fix fingerprinting logic / implement an optional auto-update for DuckDuckGo's Tracker-Radar data.
 - Complete Flask-based session-monitoring dashboard
 - Build HAR editor

-## Installation ##

-The Session Automation Toolkit currently requires local installation and is only available at this repository.

 ## Usage ##